mylesduncanking/laravel-simple-migration/README.md

 ];
 ```

-This will run `Role` when the migration is applied.
+This will run `RoleSeeder` when the migration is applied.

 ---